 Photo: Rob Shenk

-Fact #10: The Civil War Trust saved 3 acres at the Ball’s Bluff Battlefield in 2013.
+Fact #10: The American Battlefield Trust saved 3 acres at the Ball’s Bluff Battlefield in 2013.

-In 2013 the Civil War Trust had the opportunity to preserve three crucial acres at Ball's Bluff, including the historic Jackson House.
+In 2013 the Trust had the opportunity to preserve three crucial acres at Ball's Bluff, including the historic Jackson House.
 On the morning of October 21, 1861, troops from the 15th Massachusetts posted on the Jackson property engaged with a company of the 17th Mississippi.
 The Mississippians drove the Federals from this property and then halted there while preparing for their afternoon assaults.
+After the acquisition of the Jackson House, NOVA Parks and the Town of Leesburg coordinated their respective land holdings to create continuity between the main part of the Ball’s Bluff Battlefield and the Jackson House.
+The house itself is not currently open to the public but will be considered as part of future plans for Ball’s Bluff and the adjoining Veterans Park in Leesburg.